linux-system-roles/mssql/README.md

 Note that this task is not idempotent, the role always inputs an SQL file if any of these variables is defined.

-When any of these variables is defined, `mssql_debug` is set to true to print the output of the `sqlcmd` command.

 You can find an example of an SQL file at `tests/sql_script.sql` at the role's directory.

 Default: `null`